This note is a constant work in progress

 Parquet specific issues

-Parquet vectorized reader issue with decimal columns (upto spark 3.1)
+Parquet vectorized reader fails for decimal columns (until spark 3.1)

 Databricks spark has vectorized reads enabled by default spark.sql.parquet.enableVectorizedReader = True.
 This leads to a huge boost in parquet parsing performance, but it also causes problems when reading decimal columns.
 This is because vectorized reader doesn't support decimal, and starts treating decimal values as binary.